cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

 ../qemu-script/cs423-q
 ```

+> If you got permission denied when trying to start QEMU, make sure you
+  have added yourself to KVM group (`sudo usermod -a -G kvm your_username`).
+  You can also use `sudo`.

-> If QEMU complains about KVM and refuses to start, that means you are
+> If QEMU throws error about KVM and refuses to start, that means you are
   having issues on KVM/nested virtualization.
 Make sure you follow the
   guide.
 You can also use `-t` flag to force software virtualization.